sez11a/liferay-docs/develop/tutorials/articles/07-web-services/05-service-access-policies.markdown

 - should use `ServiceAccessPolicyThreadLocal#addActiveServiceAccessPolicyName()`
   to grant the associated policy during web service request.

-- can use `com.liferay.service.access.policy.api.jar` and
+- can use `com.liferay.portal.security.service.access.policy.api.jar` and
+  `com.liferay.portal.security.service.access.policy.service.jar` to create
-  `com.liferay.service.access.policy.service.jar` to create policies programmatically.
+  policies programmatically.

 - can use `ServiceAccessPolicyManagerUtil` to display list of supported policies when authorizing the remote application, to associate the token with an